 About Cold Hardy Fruit Trees

 The U.S. Department of Agriculture has developed a system dividing the country into plant hardiness zones based on coldest annual temperatures.
-Zone 1 is the coldest, but regions labeled zone 4 are also chilly, getting down to negative 30 degree Fahrenheit (-34 C.).
+Zone 1 is the coldest, but regions labeled zone 4 are also chilly, getting down to negative 30 degrees F. (-34 C.).
 That’s pretty cold weather for a fruit tree, you may think.
-And you would be right.
+You would be right.
 Lots of fruit trees are not happy and productive in zone 4.
-But surprise: lots of fruit trees are!
+Yet, surprise: lots of fruit trees are!